In the Beginning, You Felt a Magical Emotional Connection

 2. Sign up for my emails.
 In them, I include activities you can do to help your relationship’s connection, links to current blogs/videos, and updates on things I am doing to be helpful to couples.

-3. Take action and make significant change in your relationship by attending either my Hold Me Tight® Semi-private Workshop or my Hold Me Tight® Private Retreat.
+3. Take action and make significant change in your relationship by attending either an Intensive Couples Therapy Retreat for Lesbians or my Hold Me Tight® Workshop for couples.
 Over the course of two days, you will learn tools and practice skills that will change how you communicate and even possibly transform your relationship.

-Which is Best for You, Workshop or Retreat?
+Which is Best for You, Retreat or Workshop?

 You know your relationship best.
 Look over the two options below and choose the one that fits you and your relationship’s needs.